evenlyjekyll/evenlyjekyll.github.io/_projects/soundcloud.md

 ---
 layout: projects
+title: SoundCloud
-customclass: culture
+customclass: soundcloud
 appstore: http://google.com
-title: ARTE Culture Touch
-small-description: Together with Studio GOOD we concepted, designed and built a tablet magazine for ARTE to promote the great culture content available on ARTE.
+small-description: Together with the Swiss computer vision technology company Dacuda we built an app making use of their advanced computer vision technology.
 descriptions:
     - 3DAround is food photography in 3D.
 It allows you to capture your food (or really almost any object) in 3D using only the camera in your iPhone.
     - Together with the Swiss computer vision technology company Dacuda we built an app making use of their advanced computer vision technology.
 Using 3DAround you can caputure everyday objects like food and create a 3D model.
 This model can be uploaded and shared with your friends.